 Dress See Para 202.
 Distance 500 yards.

 No of shots Two sighting shots and seven to count.

-First Prize A Challenge Cup presented in 1928 by the Countess of Iveagh, an engraved silver spoon and an NRA Gold Medal.
-Second Prize Third Prize 4th-100th An engraved spoon and an NRA Silver Medal.
-An engraved spoon and an NRA Bronze Medal.
-An engraved silver spoon (to include 10 spoons reserved for those under 16 years old on the final day of the Schools Meeting).
+First Prize A Challenge Cup presented in 1928 by the Countess of Iveagh, an engraved silver spoon and an NRA reserved for those under 16 years old on the final day of the Schools Meeting).